 Prof. Signes de Mesa, European Court of Justice

-Internships are not part of the Official Master's Degree in International and European Business Law and are not mandatory.
-However, students interested in undertaking an internship can do so during the Master's program in order to attain real world experience working in law firms and companies.
+Internships are not part of the Official Master's Degree in International and European Business Law and are not mandatory, nor are they guaranteed.
+However, students interested in undertaking an internship have the possibility to do so during the Master's program in order to attain real world experience working in law firms and companies.